Active Learning-based Model Predictive Coverage Control: Proofs

 \subsubsection{Finite Time Update Condition Fulfillment, Part 2}

 We now need to ensure that the remaining Voronoi partition update condition~\eqref{eq:feasibilitycond} is fulfilled in finite time with the candidate state and input sequences proposed in~\eqref{eq:lemma1proposal}.
-For this we leverage the initial feasibility of the problem, the construction of the Voronoi partitions with respect to the agents positions, resulting in a position sequence $C_{i}x_{i,k} \in \bar{\mathbb{W}}_{p_{w},i}^{\mathrm{int}}, \forall k \in \mathbb{N}, \forall i \in \{1, \hdots, M\}$, as well as Assumption~\ref{assumption:voronoisetneverempty}.
 Specifically, we need to find an upper bound for

 and such a bound is required to be decreasing as $\tilde{k}'$ increases, along the lines of~\eqref{eq:4fintitetimecovergencetwolayer}.
-To this aim, we will make use of $\epsilon$ as introduced above that can be seen as a decreasing function of $\tilde{k}'$.
+To this aim, we will make use of $\bar{\epsilon}$ as introduced above that can be seen as a decreasing function of $\tilde{k}'$.
 The first term of~\eqref{eq:trackingcostcandidate} can be upper bounded by~\eqref{eq:4fintitetimecovergencetwolayer} as

 The upper bound for the last two terms is given by the following proposition. \begin{proposition} Let Assumption~\ref{assumption:dynamics} and~\ref{assumption:boundedbyd} hold.
 Then, for any $x \in \mathbb{R}^{n_{i}}$ and any $s = (\bar{x},\bar{u}) \in \mathbb{S}_i$, it holds that